Hollywood, Worcestershire: Amenities

-Hollywood is home to the 18-hole Hollywood Golf Club, formerly known as Gay Hill Golf Club since 1913, and a family owned and managed packaging company, Kilby Packaging, which has existed since 1946.
+Hollywood is home to the 18-hole Hollywood Golf Club, formerly known as Gay Hill Golf Club since 1913, a family owned and managed packaging company, Kilby Packaging, which has existed since 1946, and a timber and hardware supplier, Davies Timber, established over 100 years ago.
 Most of the village's community buildings are centred around Woodrush High School and the adjacent Coppice Primary School on Shawhurst Lane.
 These include the Woodrush Sports Centre, Community Hub and Wythall (parish) Library, whilst St Mary's CoE Church, originally located on Chapel Lane in Wythall, now occupies a new building adjoining the Coppice School.
-Hollywood Primary School is located just over the county border within the Highter's Heath ward of the city of Birmingham.
-The Packhorse public house is located on Alcester Road at the junction with May Lane.
+Hollywood Primary School is located just over the county border within the Highter's Heath ward of the city of Birmingham, and Meadow Green Primary School to the south, in Wythall village, on Meadow Lane.
+The Packhorse public house is located on Packhorse Lane, at the junction with Alcester Road, and The White Swan public house on Alcester Road, at the junction with Houndsfield Lane.

+Transport

+Hollywood is served by multiple bus routes.
+Diamond run the 150 (between Redditch and Kings Heath), the 50A (between Redditch and Birmingham City Centre) and the 502 (a school service between Kings Heath and Alcester Academy), and LandFlight run the 664/665 (circular, through Wythall, Maypole, Dickens Heath, Shirley, and Solihull).
+The village is served by two railway stations, being in close proximity to Wythall station and Whitlocks End station, providing half-hourly and hourly trains to Stratford-Upon-Avon, Birmingham, Kidderminster, and Worcester.